NV-Bite/ML-Preview/README.md

-# Interactive Web Application for Machine Learning Showcase
+# Web App for Machine Learning Demonstration

 This repo contains the following endpoint in our machine learning project: